Please be advised that the following page contains the names, images or objects of deceased people.

-This commemoration honours the service of Aboriginal men and women, past and present.
+This commemoration honours the service of First Peoples men and women, past and present.

-Aboriginal people have served in every conflict and peacekeeping mission involving Australia for more than a century.
-This is despite the fact that Aboriginal people were not allowed to enlist until the Second World War and for many years their service was not recognised.
+First Peoples have served in conflicts and peacekeeping missions involving Australia for more than a century.
+This is despite the fact that First Peoples were not allowed to enlist until the Second World War and their service was not recognised for many years.

 This all changed in 2006, when Indigenous elder the late Aunty Dot Peters AM and retired RAAF Flight Sergeant Sam Halim - then president of Healesville RSL Sub-Branch - held the first Remembrance Service to honour Aboriginal and Torres Strait Island soldiers.

 The Service is now an annual Victorian event held during National Reconciliation Week.